-Republican Jerry Lewis is running for state Senate in the 26th Legislative District.
+Republican Jerry Lewis is running for State Senate of District 26.
+(Photo by Shawn Raymundo)

-Chris Will, libertarian, is running for a state House seat in the 26th Legislative District.
+Chris Will, libertarian, is running for State House seat in the Legislative District 26.
+(Photo by Shawn Raymundo)

 A high school students Sydney Wallace, 14, and Xavier Wallace, 13, work on their robot as part of the ASU Robot Team, a summer program offered to teens to design and build robots, on Wednesday afternnon at the Ira A. Fulton Schools of Engineering Brickyard building.
 (Photo by Shawn Raymundo)

-Sustainability senior Kevin Quinn and civil engineering senior John Hec are gearing up to drive across the U.S. on June 18 in an effort to help disabled children by building summer camp amenities through Push America, a charity connected with the Pi Kappa Phi fraternity.
+Sustainability senior Kevin Quinn and civil engineering senior John Hec, are gearing up to drive across the U.S. on June 18 in an effort to help disabled children by building summer camp amenities through Push America, a charity connected with the Pi Kappa Ph fraternity.
+(Photo by Shawn Raymundo)

 While bringing the program to the Cronkite school Downtown for the summer, Dave Neighboors, founder of Gangplank, which is a collaborative workspace for small businesses in the Valley, and Liz Smith, Cronkite outreach director, spoke at Gangplank's Open House Friday afternoon.

 Techies and anyone interested in the development of technology gathered Thursday afternoon at ASU's SkySong for Techiepalooza.
-Workshops were offered to attendees such as Alex Dora's programming workshop on Drupal Basics.
+Workshops were offereed to attendees such as Alex Dora's programming workshop on Drupal Basics.
+(Photo by Shawn Raymundo)

-The Metro Light Rail expansion in Mesa officially broke ground Wednesday morning in downtown Mesa.
+The Metro Light Rail expansion in Mesa officaly broke ground Wednesday morning in downtown Mesa.
 Left to Right: Chief Executive Officer for Valley Metro Steve Banta, Mesa Councilman Dennis Kavanaugh, Chandler Councilman Rick Heumann, Mesa Mayor Scott Smith, Tempe Councilwoman Shana Ellis, Dennis Onstot of Valley Transit Constructors.
+(Photo by Shawn Raymundo)